khongminhtn/react-studies/README.md

 ---
 ### Timer component:
 Created a timer that has a some buttons for the timer to respond to.
-This is a very small and simple too, yet I can see this tool being used in many many applications.
+This is a very small and simple tool, yet I can see this tool being used in many many applications.